 Explore Santa Barbara

-For a date that's out of this world, why not steal a kiss than inside the city's only planetarium?
-A giant skeleton of a blue whale (his name is Chad) greets you at the entrance to the Santa Barbara Museum of Natural History, letting you know that you have arrived at a magical place dedicated to the wonders of nature.
-Occupying eleven acres in historic Mission Canyon, the Museum of Natural History boasts a beautiful campus, complete with Spanish-style grounds and buildings.
-Exhibits include a mineral and gem gallery, Chumash Indian culture center and the much admired dioramas in the Mammal Hall.
+A giant skeleton of a blue whale greets you at the entrance to the Santa Barbara Museum of Natural History, letting you know that you have arrived at a magical place dedicated to the wonders of nature.
+Occupying 15 acres in historic Mission Canyon, the Museum of Natural History boasts a beautiful campus, complete with Spanish-style grounds and buildings.
+Exhibits include a mineral and gem gallery, Chumash Life hall and the much admired dioramas in the Mammal Hall (among many others).
 It is also home to the area's only planetarium.
+The SBMNH is located within walking distance of the Santa Barbara Mission.
 For a natural history experience with a seaside twist, visit their associate site on the wharf, the Sea Center.

-- Things to Do with Kids: "In the summer, the Santa Barbara Museum of Natural History is home to the much beloved Butterflies Alive! exhibit."
+- Things to Do with Kids: "In the summer, the Santa Barbara Museum of Natural History is home to the much-beloved Butterflies Alive! exhibit.
+Check the website for exact dates; the exhibit usually wraps up in early September."

 - Museums: "The Santa Barbara Museum of Natural History is home to the much beloved Butterflies Alive! exhibit, allowing you to walk through a garden with 1,000 free-flying butterflies."

-- Recommended as Best Attractions & Activities Because: This museum is both fun and educational.
+- Recommended as Best Attractions & Activities Because: This museum is fun and educational for all ages.
 It has a whale skeleton named "Chad" right out front, incredible exhibition halls and a planetarium!

-- Best for Things to Do with Kids Because: Taxidermy, glowing minerals, life-sized dioramas, a planetarium... what's not to love?
+- Best for Things to Do with Kids Because: Taxidermy, glowing minerals, life-sized dioramas, indoor and outdoor play spaces, a planetarium ... what's not to love?

 - Best for Museums Because: This is the place for curious hearts of every age.
 Check out a giant whale skeleton and catch a show at the planetarium.